So often, people with disabilities are pretty much automatically ignored, put down, or ostracized by our communities.

 The social model of disability is behind curb cuts(for wheelchairs and strollers to easily go to street level or back on the sidewalk), braille on ATMs and signs, and all the other societal adjustments that have been made so far to accommodate physical impairments.

 These are the first steps, and they are good steps.
 They just aren’t being taken everywhere or by every organization or individual that could enforce it.

-The Americans with Disabilities Act has been around for about 30 years, and progress has definitely been made.
+The Americans with Disabilities Act has been around for over 30 years, and progress has definitely been made.
 However, there is still a long way to go!

 People with disabilities are generally low-income, spend a disproportionate amount of our income on our medical care, frequently have to plan our movements much more carefully than non-disabled people, and often find places we just can’t go or things we just can’t do because the physical adjustments required for us to participate haven’t happened yet.